Worm Farming Latest News & Info

 Solution: You'll need to start from scratch. *see instructions below.

-worm farming pests
+Earth dwellers worm farming pests

+If you plan on having some type of setup outside then you better be prepared for double trouble.
+Other potential unwanted visitors may include moles and shrews.
+Moles live underground and burrow through the root systems of plants and grasses.
 Solution: Be sure your worm habitat if directly on the ground has a bottom to it like wood, concrete, or metal screening.
 There's no better delicacy to a mole than worm delight.
 (Note: If you have some type of flooring make sure it has proper drainage so you don't flood your worms from too much leachate.)

 Birds worm farming pests